 - What do you expect the audience to gain from your presentation?

 - How will your presentation help better the ecosystem?

 There are plenty of ways to give a presentation about projects and technologies without focusing on company-specific efforts.
 Remember the things to consider that we mentioned above when writing your proposal and think of ways to make it interesting for attendees while still letting you share your experiences, educate the community about an issue, or generate interest in a project.

 First Time Submitting?
 Don’t Feel Intimidated

 Linux Foundation events are an excellent way to get to know the community and share your ideas and the work that you are doing and we strongly encourage first-time speakers to submit talks for our events.
 In the instance that you aren’t sure about your abstract, reach out to us and we will be more than happy to work with you on your proposal.

 In the instance that your talk is accepted, we want to make sure that you give the best presentation possible.
 To do this, we enlisted the help of seasoned conference speaker Josh Berkus who has prepared an in-depth tutorial on “How to Give a Great Tech Talk”.

 Code of Conduct

-The Cloud Foundry Foundation is dedicated to providing a harassment-free experience for participants at all of our events.
-We encourage all submitters to review our complete.
+The Linux Foundation & Cloud Foundry Foundation are dedicated to providing a harassment-free experience for participants at all of our events.
+We encourage all submitters to review our complete Code of Conduct.